One-Health-Research-Consulting/RVF_SIR_Model/README.md

 File: Model 3 RVFV ODE SIRS function.R

-This file describes a function that takes a series of timesteps, a population vector, a parameter vector and vectors to allow daily control over hatching and development rates.
-It describes the differential equations used to run the simulation (also described in the supplemental text Equations S4-S33) and which derivatives and populations to return.
+This file describes a function that takes  a population vector, a series of timesteps, a parameter vector (as a list), vectors to allow daily control over hatching, development and vaccination rates, indicator as to whether the vax.burst scenario is in place and the end time of the model.
+It describes the differential equations used to run the simulation (also described in the supplemental text Equations S1-S30) and which derivatives and populations to return.

 Function Codes:
 *Function 1 Define Functions for Output of Sensitivity Analysis.R